akeneo/pim-helpcenter/content/md/what-is/what-is-a-category.md

 ## From the user interface

 Go to `Settings`/`Categories`.
-To create a new category tree, click on `Create a new category` button.
+To create a new category tree, click on `Create` button.
 ![How to create a new category](../img/Settings_CreateCategoryCTA.png)

-To add a new category or subcategory in this tree, select your tree in the category dropdown menu.
-Once the tree appears, select the tree name to add a new category or select a category to add a new subcategory.
+To add a new category or subcategory in this tree, select your tree in the list.
+Once the tree is selected, hover on the tree name to add a new category or on a category to add a new subcategory.
-Then right click on the selected category, a `Create` button appears.

 ![image of create button to add a new category](../img/Settings_CreateASubcategory.png)